Eugen Meindl: Nomination for Swords to Knight's Cross

 In April 1945, Meindl was nominated for Swords to the Knight's Cross; the nomination by the troop was approved by each of his commanding officers.
 However, the nomination contains no final remark on the proceedings.
 Oberst Nicolaus von Below, Hitler's Luftwaffe adjutant, had sent a teleprinter message to the commanding general of the Fallschirmarmee Generaloberst Kurt Student, requesting a statement for this nomination.
 The copy of the teleprinter contains a note: resubmission "23 April 1945".
 It seems that the statement was never returned.
 The paperwork was not finalized by the end of the war.
 The Association of Knight's Cross Recipients (AKCR) claims that the award was presented in accordance with the Dönitz-decree.
-This is illegal according to the Deutsche Dienststelle (WASt) and lacks legal justification.
+According to the Deutsche Dienststelle (WASt), this process lacks legal justification.
 Fellgiebel assigned the presentation date.

 Meindl is mentioned on a list of the Oberbefehlshaber Nordwest for "Nominations and Bestowal of War Awards" from May 1945.
 This list, which was intended to be presented to Karl Dönitz, contained twelve names of pending nominations which had been submitted via the chain of command.
-Dönitz has never signed this list, most likely he has never even seen this list.
-The responsible personnel offices awarded or declined eight nominations from this list by the end of the war by, two remained unprocessed by the Heerespersonalamt ('HPA—Army Personnel Office') and Luftwaffenpersonalamt ('LPA — Luftwaffe Personnel Office') and two further were left ready for signing at the Oberkommando der Wehrmacht/Wehrmacht-Führungsstab ('OKW/WFSt—leadership staff of the Army High Command').
+Dönitz never signed the paper.
+The responsible personnel offices awarded or declined eight nominations from this list by the end of the war, two remained unprocessed by the Heerespersonalamt ('HPA—Army Personnel Office') and Luftwaffenpersonalamt ('LPA — Luftwaffe Personnel Office') and two further were left ready for signing at the Oberkommando der Wehrmacht/Wehrmacht-Führungsstab ('OKW/WFSt—leadership staff of the Army High Command').